boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 The communal shower is perfect for vendors because it fixes their biggest problem: **customers who stop paying**.

 In the bathtub world, you pay $500 once, and you’re done.
 In the shower world, you pay every month, forever, and you can’t leave.

 The old model gives vendors a one-time $500 sale.
 The new model turns hygiene into a **perpetual revenue stream** measured in annual recurrences, expansions, surcharges, and “operational cost adjustments.”

 You didn’t buy a shower.
-You bought a subscription the vendor can raise whenever they feel like it.
+You bought a subscription the vendor can change whenever they feel like it.

 ### The Vendor Playbook